Christine D'Clario: Music career

 In 2014, her collaboration with Dominican rapper Redimi2, "El Nombre de Jesús" gained international success for both artists, reaching more than 150 millions of views on YouTube.
 Later, in 2015, D'Clario and Guatemalan band Miel San Marcos released the successful hit "No hay lugar más alto".

 Following this, D'Clario released her first live album recording, Eterno Live.
 It was recorded in March 2015 and released by Integrity Music on September 10, 2015.
 The album includes the songs "En el trono está" and "Que se abra el cielo" (featuring Marcos Brunet), as well as live renditions from her previous hits.
 Eterno Live became D'Clario's most successful album on the US Billboard charts, reaching the top five on both the Top Latin Albums and Latin Pop Albums, peaking at number 5 and number 2, respectively.
 It also became D'Clario's first album to enter the US Christian Albums, peaking at number 30.

-Following the release of Eterno Live, D'Clario was appeared on several songs: "Tu eres Rey" with Barak, "Dios de lo Imposible" with Marco Barrientos and David Reyes, "Por la Eternidad" with Redimi2 and Julio Melgar, "Mi Libertador" with Miel San Marcos and "Lugar Secreto" with Gabriela Rocha.
+Following the release of Eterno Live, D'Clario appeared on several songs: "Tu eres Rey" with Barak, "Dios de lo Imposible" with Marco Barrientos and David Reyes, "Por la Eternidad" with Redimi2 and Julio Melgar, "Mi Libertador" with Miel San Marcos and "Lugar Secreto" with Gabriela Rocha.

 On September 7, 2018, D'Clario released her second live album recording, Emanuel through Gracehouse.
 It includes the songs "Dios de Maravillas", "Rey de gloria", "Santo Santo" and "Admirable" with Julio Melgar.
 The album peaked at number 17 on the US Billboard Latin Pop Albums.

 On January 10, 2020, she appeared in duet with Tauren Wells in his single "Tu poder (Yo creo en ti)" which is the Spanish version of his song "Famous For (I believe)".
 Later, on April 10, 2020, D'Clario released a new song, "Loco amor".
 Following this, it was released a Brazilian-language version of the song titled "Louco Amor", becoming D'Clario's first song recorded in Portuguese.
 Later, she released an English-Spanish version titled "Crazy Love".

-On June 12, Christine D’Clario released her collaboration with Miel San Marcos, Mi Libertador.
+On June 12, Christine D'Clario released her collaboration with Miel San Marcos, Mi Libertador.

+In August 2024 Christine D'Clario released her album " La Novia."